 For more info, go to https://www.appraisaltoday.com/products

 Over and over we hear about a shortage of workers in this country.
 Companies have to turn down work because of the shortage.
-Now, in many areas, there is a shortage of experienced appraisers.
+When business is strong, in many areas there is a shortage of experienced appraisers.

-We all remember the “bad days” of not very long ago, when most appraisal firms were laying off appraisers.
+We all remember the “bad days” of 2008 when most appraisal firms were laying off appraisers.
 Should you even hire anyone, even if you’re way too busy?

 Why is there an appraiser shortage in many areas?